Surgery to try to cure pancreatic cancer

 This diagram shows you what the surgeon takes away.

 And this diagram shows you how the surgeon repairs what is left behind.

-To have a total pancreatectomy you must be fit enough to survive such major surgery and a long anaesthetic.
+To have a total pancreatectomy you must be fit enough to survive such major surgery and a long general anaesthetic.
 You must also be fit enough to cope with getting over the operation.
 Losing your pancreas will affect your digestive system.
-You will also be diabetic.
+You will also have diabetes.
 Losing your spleen increases your risk of infection.
 And can affect your blood clotting.